-The common themes of these health-driven market drivers above are sugar avoidance, caloric reduction and naturally sourced ingredients, all supported by a growing consumer base.
+The common themes of these health-driven market drivers are sugar avoidance, caloric reduction and naturally sourced ingredients, all supported by a growing consumer base.
 Accordingly, food and beverage manufacturers have sought replacements for both sugar and artificial ingredients by developing natural and healthy formulations.
 This has shifted the focus of many food and beverage manufacturers toward natural sweeteners - predominantly stevia.

 The market research data show that food and beverage manufacturers are actively replacing sucrose and high-fructose corn syrup with more natural and less refined alternatives like stevia and monk fruit.
-From 2010 to 2015, stevia's volume CAGR exceeded 54% due to increased number of regulatory approvals globally and increased in consumer interest.
-This stevia movement will be bolstered, as by July 2018 US food and beverage manufacturers will have to declare added sugars on their nutrition fact labels.
-Therefore, consumers will be informed of the nutritional differences between sucrose and the alternatives.
+From 2010 to 2015, stevia's volume CAGR exceeded 54% due to the increased number of regulatory approvals globally and increase in consumer interest.
+We expect this stevia movement to be bolstered, at least in the U.S., by new labeling requirements: by July 2018 US food and beverage manufacturers will have to declare added sugars on their nutrition fact labels.
+Therefore, consumers will become increasingly aware of the nutritional differences between added sugars and the healthier alternatives.
+Further, major multinationals have stated their commitments towards sugar reduction in their corporate social responsibility reports and these are linked to their pledges towards achieving their sustainable development goals.
+The negative depiction of sugar has reached a point where it is being compared to other harmful substances, such as alcohol, tobacco and even certain hard drugs.